viur-framework/viur-ignite/README.md

 });
 ```

-Run first the init task with
+First run the init task with
 ```
 $ gulp init
 ```